Skip to content

 Read‑Time Caches

-• Per‑segment overlay: SegmentDeltaCache is consulted before the Bloom filter + sparse index path.
+• Segment delta cache is consulted before the Bloom filter + sparse index path.
 If it returns a tombstone, the key is absent.

 • Heavy objects (Bloom filter, scarce index, delta cache) are obtained via a provider backed by LRU:

-• segmentindex/SegmentDataCache holds segment/SegmentData instances with an LRU limit; eviction calls close() on the container.
+• segmentindex/SegmentDataCache holds segment/SegmentData instances with an LRU limit; eviction calls close() on the container

-• Providers: segment/SegmentDataProvider implementations
+• providers: segment/SegmentDataProvider implementations

-Code: segmentindex/core/SegmentIndexImpl#get, segment/SegmentImpl#get, segment/SegmentSearcher, segmentindex/partition/PartitionRuntime, segmentindex/SegmentDataCache.
+Code: segmentindex/core/execution/PointOperationCoordinator, segmentindex/core/routing/MappedSegmentLeaseService, segment/SegmentImpl#get, segment/SegmentSearcher, segment/SegmentCache, segmentindex/SegmentDataCache.

 Eviction and Lifecycle